-Optometrists, also known as ophthalmic opticians, examine and test eyes.
-They also look out for underlying health problems.
+Optometrists, also known as opticians, examine and test eyes.
+They also look out for underlying health problems such as diabetes.
 They discuss the patient's needs to see what spectacles or contact lenses would suit them best.
 They then analyse the test results to prescribe spectacles or contact lenses to improve the patient's sight.

 You could be: